Is Virtual Racing the Future? – with Ben Delaney

 Ben Delaney 09:36

-look like, Oh, come on, Ben, just make wild statements that have no facts to back them.
-It makes.
+Oh, come on, Ben, just make wild statements that have no facts to back them up.

 Ben Delaney 10:25

-Let’s make this a political show what is absurd things with great confidence and nothing to back it up.
+Let’s make this a political show, we’ll just say absurd things with great confidence and nothing to back it up.

 Trevor Connor 10:30

-I’ll give you an example.
-I have a friend who’s a race organizer up in Buffalo, New York.
-And he still puts on multiple events a year.
-So actually, Buffalo, New York has a good road scene.
+I’ll give you an example – I have a friend who’s a race organizer up in Buffalo, New York and he still puts on multiple events a year so actually, Buffalo, New York has a good road scene.
 I just received an email for him, actually, this week, talking about the fact that they’re getting no women to come to the races at all.
 So they’re actually changing their rules.
-And all women racing is going to be free.
-You don’t have to pay anything, just to get to kind of give it that bump to get women back racing.
+And all women racing is going to be free – you don’t have to pay anything, just to get to kind of give it that bump to get women back racing.
 So it’s not there’s a lack of races going on.
-I’ve been to all these races and buffalo.
-They’re really good races.
-I used to drive down from Toronto, because I looked forward to great races, and they just can’t get people to show up.
-Coach Alec Donohue, the founder of cycle smart has seen the decline in road racing.
+I’ve been to all these races in Buffalo, they’re really good races.
+I used to drive down from Toronto, because I looked forward to them.
+Great races – and they just can’t get people to show up.
+Coach Alec Donohue, the founder of CycleSmart has seen the decline in road racing.
 But he feels that virtual racing will actually light the fire under race organizers.

 Alec Donahue 11:25